eBay: marketplace guide

 - Use a business eBay account, otherwise you cannot use 'good till cancelled' offers on other eBay portals.
 This can be done from your eBay account, under Account, Personal information, Account type, Change account type.
 After changing the account, you have to re-authorize ChannelEngine via the Authorize button in your account.

 - A different SKU is necessary for each and every portal.
-If you only use one SKU, make sure to enable the setting Append country code to SKU under the Setup section's Advanced settings.
+If you only use one SKU, make sure to enable the setting Append country code to SKU by going to the Setup page and expanding the Advanced settings section.
 When enabled, products on eBay.nl are published with the suffix _nl added to the original SKU – for example.
 When importing an order, that suffix is removed once again to prevent systems such as Magento from not recognizing the product.

 If your warehouse is moved to a different location or if you are switching to a different fulfillment supplier, you have to configure it on eBay as well.
 This can be done by changing the location information on ChannelEngine (make sure to change the postal code as well).
 Due to limitations on eBay, this will only be updated for new products.